TMiclot/MICLOT/User_Guide/__free_energy.md

 > [!TIP]
 > Because of their different file sizes, using AMBER ff14SB is faster than CHARMM36.
-> Calculation with ff14SB run for 0.05 s while this time is 0.4 s.
+> Calculation with ff14SB run for 0.05 s while this time is 0.4 s for CHARMM.
 > These are approximate values which may vary depending on your computer configuration.

 ### 1.1.
 Coulomb energy